 Technology Readiness Level

-Conventional systems are rated TRL 9-System ready for full scale deployment while HTS based device are assumed to be at lower TRL.
-However, publications claim that HTC based device have reached the market.
+Conventional systems are rated TRL 9 - System ready for full-scale deployment, whereas HTS-based devices are assumed to be at a lower TRL.
+However, publications claim that HTC-based devices have reached the market.

 Research & Development

-Current fields of research: The increasing penetration of renewables in the energy mix fostered the interest to synchronous condenser technology.
-In a way, utilities are rediscovering the benefits of conventional synchronous condenser technology and are looking for ways to make use of them in their networks from technical and economical point of view.
-On the technology standpoint the HTS Synchronous Condenser capitalises the progress on HTS research and innovation.
+Current fields of research: The increasing penetration of renewables in the energy mix fostered interest in synchronous condenser technology.
+Utilities are rediscovering the benefits of conventional synchronous condenser technology and are looking for ways to utilise them in their networks from a technical and economical perspective.
+From the technology standpoint, the HTS synchronous condenser capitalises on the progress in HTS research and innovation.